Jessica Walker advises clients on all aspects of complex, cross-border restructurings, insolvencies, and special situations.

 Jessica’s experience spans a broad range of industries, including fintech and financial institutions, energy and infrastructure, retail and automotive.

-A recognized leader both in and outside the firm, Jessica serves on Latham’s Ethics Committee and Women Enriching Business (WEB) Committee.
+A recognized leader both in and outside the firm, Jessica serves on Latham’s Ethics Committee and WEB Committee.
 She is also an active member of INSOL International, International Women’s Insolvency & Restructuring Confederation (IWIRC), and the Insolvency Lawyers Association.

 Jessica maintains an active pro-bono practice, including representing survivors of domestic abuse in the UK through the Domestic Abuse Response Alliance (DARA).